 Guinea pigs bred for food are eaten once they have reached a couple of months old.
 They are served pretty much as a fish would be served, often only the intestines are removed.
 The head is edible and many people are very fond of this part.
 That’s going a bit too far for me but the rest of the animal is great to eat.

-If you find yourself in Peru look out for a cuyería (cuy restaurant) where the typical dish is roasted guinea pig (cuy al horno).
+If you find yourself in Peru look for a cuyería (cuy restaurant) where the typical dish is roasted guinea pig (cuy al horno).
 The fried version (cuy chactado) is tastier because, well, fried food is always tastier.
+The cooking method and how you eat cuy are personal choices but it’s worth following the lead of the locals.
 Cusco is your best bet for a good cuyería.

 Cooking Guinea Pig